KemptCode/Maze_generator/README.md

 # Maze_generator
 Creates mazes using Prim's algorithm

-Originally created to learn more about Python as a language, apply algorithms I've learned this last semester, and make something fun.
+Originally created to learn more about Python as a language, apply algorithms I've learned in school, and make something fun for friends.

 [maze_prims_pixels.py](/maze_prims_pixels.py) uses the pillow library to paint individual pixels.
 When upscaled, these images are the best for printing.